Schedule Demo

 Educate Staff About UARs

 Involving employees in the user access review process can speed up the process and also help educate them on the importance of cybersecurity measures.
 The review can be made more efficient by sending out lists of access rights to both users and their managers and asking for their input.
-Managers, who have a better understanding of their subordinates’ responsibilities, can provide valuable insights that can streamline the review process.
-By engaging employees in the process, they will better understand why these measures are necessary and help create a more secure environment for everyone.
+Managers, who have a better understanding of their subordinates’ responsibilities, can provide valuable insights that can streamline the user access review programs process.

 Automate User Access Reviews with Pathlock